lydializhenzhenemory/cs370/doc/backend.md

-# Story Game API Documentation
+# DetectAIve API Documentation

-Welcome to the Story Game API!
 Use these endpoints to interact with the story-based game.

 ## Endpoints